Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 Democrats were the segregationists back then.

-I mean, they they were the governor standing in the doors, not letting African Americans in the universities.
+I mean, they were the governor standing in the doors, not letting African Americans in the universities.

-Okay, well, that's what they're trying to do now with transgender issues, because that's all they know how to do.
+Okay, well, that's what they're trying to do now with transgender issues because that's all they know how to do.

 Divide and conquer.

-And the only thing that was going to do was instill fear on both sides.
+And the only thing that was going to do was instill fear on both sides because that's what they live and breathe, fear.

 In May of 2016, the Department of Justice and the Department of Education together issued a letter.